cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-nonjailbroken.md

 Note that, for most users, staying in a supervised state won't be an issue.

+If you're still on iOS 15.7.1 or earlier, or on iOS 16.0 to 16.1.2, you'll be able to reopen the Supervise app and then disable the `Toggle Supervision` option.

-It is possible to remove the supervised state by resetting your device and restoring a previously made backup.
+If you're on iOS 15.7.2, 15.7.3, or 16.2 and later, you'll need to reset your device and restore a previously made backup.
 This can be done by selecting "Erase All Content and Settings" in the Settings app, then restoring from a backup during setup from iCloud.

 :::